greymass/svelte-result-store/README.md

 })
 ```

-And since the result stores work nicely with promises you could write the remoteStore using an async function:
+And since the result stores work nicely with promises you could write the remoteStore from above using an async function instead:

 ```ts
 const remoteStore = readable(async () => {